-The public may make a presentation on all agenda items in a Meeting.
+The public may make a presentation on all public agenda items in a meeting.
 These items will be called "public representations" on the Council agenda, and:

-- a) presenters must register by 4.30 pm on the day of the relevant meeting.
-No unregistered public presenters will be allowed to speak; - b) the presenter will be given 3 to 5 minutes to address the relevant agenda item(s).
-Extension of this time is at the discretion of the chair: - c) any Councillor can ask questions of the presenter; and - d) all representations must relate to items on the agenda and be heard prior to each respective agenda item being considered by Council.
+- a) Presentation's must be submitted in writing, not more than 500 words by 4:00pm on the day prior to the relevant meeting: - i.
+In the form approved; or - ii. by email to Council's prescribed email address; or - iii. in person during normal office hours at the Council Offices at 25 Armstrong Street South, Ballarat. - b) no unregistered public presenters will be allowed to speak; - c) the presenter will be given 3 to 5 minutes to address the relevant agenda item(s).
+Extension of this time is at the discretion of the chair; - d) any Councillor can ask questions of the presenter; and - e) all representations must relate to items on the agenda and be heard prior to each respective agenda item being considered by Council.